Differential graded cell 2-representations: Abstract

 \section{Abstract}

-This article develops a theory of cell combinatorics and cell $2$-representations for differential graded $2$-categories.
-We introduce two types of partial preorders, called the strong and weak preorder, and analyse and compare them.
+This article develops a theory of cell combinatorics and cell $2$-rep\-resentations for differential graded $2$-categories.
+We introduce two types of partial preorders, called the strong and weak preorder.
+We then analyse and compare them.
 The weak preorder is more easily tractable, while the strong preorder is more closely related to the combinatorics of the associated homotopy $2$-representations.
 To each left cell, we associate a maximal ideal spectrum, and each maximal ideal gives rise to a differential graded cell $2$-representation.
-Any strong cell is contained in a weak cell, and there is a bijection between the corresponding maximal ideal spectra.
-We classify weak and strong cell $2$-representation for a class of examples associated to finite-dimensional differential graded algebras.
+We prove that any strong cell is contained in a weak cell and that there is a bijection between the corresponding maximal ideal spectra.
+Finally, we classify weak and strong cell $2$-representations for dg $2$-categories of projective bimodules over finite-dimensional differential graded algebras.

 \subjclass[2020]{18N10, 18N25, 16E45} \keywords{2-category, 2-representation, differential graded category, pretriangulated category, cell 2-representation}